 - The main drivers for this variability between banks lie in the different methodologies, data sources and assumptions used to derive point-in-time probabilities of default (PiT PDs), loss given default (LGD), multi-year PD curves, and expected life-time (maturity) for revolving facilities.
 These differences occurred even though participating banks based their estimates on a common macro-economic forecast and a hypothetical portfolio and were provided with detailed specifications (e.g. a given maturity, a fixed loan-to-value (LTV) ratio, a pre-determined industry) for each hypothetical borrower to be assessed.

 Find out more:

-More information is available in the report on the study.
-Please register first or log in at our member website in order to be able to download the report.
+For more information please consult our publication in the RMA journal.
+Members have also access to more detailed results - please log in at our member website in order to be able to download the report.

 Participants to the study have received a much more detailed peer comparison report and a complete data return.